 Lizzie Glide Hall was built in 1921 with a generous donation from Mrs. Lizzie Glide, a cattle and oil millionaire from San Francisco.
 Mrs. Glide was well-known for her generosity to religious causes.
 She also funded Glide Memorial United Methodist Church in San Francisco, whose famous outreach for the homeless is depicted in the Will Smith movie, Pursuit of Happyness.

 On April 21, 1924, the day after Easter, a fire began in the basement of Mary Crawford Hall.
 It was particularly windy that day, and the fire spread to nearby Glide Hall.
-The fire destroyed the two dormitories, a new power plant, half of the new dining hall, and 11 private residences.
+The fire destroyed the two residence halls, a new power plant, half of the new dining hall, and 11 private residences.
 To house the women for the remainder of the school term, the men on campus moved out of Fletcher and Wesley Halls and into cots in the gymnasium or homes in town.

 The new Glide-Crawford Hall was opened that very Fall, though the plaster was still wet and there were no doorknobs on the rooms.
 The connecting “Front” wing was named Putman Hall for two sisters who were donors.